huggingface/diffusers/docs/source/en/api/pipelines/flux.md

 # Flux

-TODO
+Flux is a series of text-to-image generation models based on diffusion transformers.
+To know more about Flux, check out the original [blog post](https://blackforestlabs.ai/2024/07/31/announcing-black-forest-labs/) by the creators of Flux, Black Forest Labs.

-Original model checkpoints and code for Flux can be found [here](https://huggingface.co/black-forest-labs).
+Original model checkpoints for Flux can be found [here](https://huggingface.co/black-forest-labs).
+Original inference code can be found [here](https://github.com/black-forest-labs/flux).

 <Tip>